4 Negative Ideas About Money We Need to Unlearn

 Do you have any misguided beliefs about money?

-Here is a rundown of four of the worst offenders.
+Consider four of the worst offenders.
 As you read through this list, ask yourself whether or not you've internalized these ideas.
-If you have, I encourage you to actively work towards unlearning these concepts.
+If you have, actively work toward unlearning the concepts.

 Technically, this isn’t even the accurate Biblical statement.
 The Bible says that the love of money is the root of all evil, which is different than money itself.